 How To Choose The Right Toning Conditioner For Your Hair

 Remember the color wheel?
 The one from kindergarten that helped you learn about primary colors and combining colors to make new ones?
 Well it turns out that the color wheel is helpful even as you get older—especially when you start to see a shift in your salon or natural color.
-If you want to skip the science and see it in action, check out an amazing color wheel journey here .
-If you’re still with us, let’s get into how color theory and your hair work together.

 Starting Shades